 A question I hear a lot is what the best thing to feed senior cats is.
 I’ve heard a lot of people ask whether kitten food, such as Wellness Complete Health Kitten food or Royal Canin Kitten food, are safe and nutritious enough to feed older cats.
 This answer really depends on your cat.
-There are some older cats that might actually benefit from the nutrients in kitten food, whereas some other cats wouldn’t do well on kitten food alone.
+There are some older cats that might actually benefit from the nutrients in kitten food, whereas some other cats wouldn’t do well on kitten food alone – in those cases, it might be a good idea to work on finding an age-appropriate wet food for your senior cat.
 This article will cover the types of cats that can eat kitten food beyond the kitten years and which shouldn’t.

 What’s the difference between kitten food and adult cat food?

 Keep in mind when we’re talking about kitten food here, we’re talking about food for cats who are old enough to eat solids.
 We’re not discussing kitten formula, which is given to cats from birth to about four weeks if they don’t have their mother around.
 Once they’re weaned off milk, they will be given wet food formulated for kittens.
 Kitten food is typically higher in fat, protein, and calories.
 Kittens require a lot more of these nutrients since their bodies are still growing and developing, and that growth requires a lot of energy.
 Not to mention kittens are often very active, so they’ll burn more calories than an older cat.
 The United States Food and Drug Administration requires food labeled as kitten food to contain a minimum of 22% protein and 8% fat.
 Comparatively, adult cat food will have 18% protein and 5% fat.
 Kittens who are protein deficient will develop a number of health conditions, which is why it’s so important for kittens to get so much more protein than adult cats.